web3-nomad/hedera-docs/tutorials/hello-world/hscs-smart-contract.md

 #### Step 2: Prepare smart contract for deployment

-This script uses `ContractFactory` and `Contract` from EthersJs.
+Initialise an instance of `ContractFactory` from EthersJs.

-The `ContractFactory` class is used to prepare a smart contract for deployment.
-To do so, pass in the ABI and bytecode that were output by the Solidity compiler earlier.
-Also pass in the `accountWallet` object, which is used to authorised transactions, and needed for the deployment transaction.

 ```js
     const myContractFactory = new ContractFactory(
         abi, evmBytecode, accountWallet);
 ```

+{% hint style="info" %}
+The `ContractFactory` class is used to prepare a smart contract for deployment.
+To do so, pass in the ABI and bytecode that were output by the Solidity compiler earlier.
+Also pass in the `accountWallet` object, which is used to authorised transactions, and needed for the deployment transaction.

 Upon preparation, it sends a deployment transaction to the network, and an instance of a `Contract` object is created based on the result of the deployment transaction.
 This is stored in a variable, `myContract`, which will be used in the next steps.
 This has already been done for you in the script.
+{% endhint %}

 #### Step 3: Invoke a smart contract transaction

-When invoking functions in a smart contract, you may do so in two different ways:

-* (1) With a transaction → Smart contract state may be changed.
-* (2) Without a transaction → Smart contract state may be queried, but may not be changed.

 The `introduce` function requires a single parameter of type `string`, and changes the state of the smart contract to store this value.
 Enter your name (or nickname) as the parameter.
 For example, if you wish to use "bguiz", the invocation should look like this: